tchapi/own-private-cloud/README.md

   - A simple mailserver with Docker : https://tvi.al/simple-mail-server-with-docker/
   - A set of Ansible playbooks to build and maintain your own private cloud : https://github.com/sovereign/sovereign/blob/master/README.md
   - How to self-host your email server : https://www.garron.blog/posts/host-your-email-server.html
+  - About changing the outgoing address for a network of containers : https://medium.com/@havloujian.joachim/advanced-docker-networking-outgoing-ip-921fc3090b09

 ## Dockerfiles :